hodakivskaK/Test-career-project/README.md

    kilometers the car has covered during its operation (mileage).
 3. Favorite page with have been added to the user's favorite

-Technologies Frontend: React, HTML, CSS, JavaScript
+Technologies which used: React, HTML, CSS, JavaScript